PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [ ] Ability to add map/reduce plugins to support custom indices?
  - [ ] Ability to add a blob in one swoop using File objects and `Message#[]=`, maybe?
  - [ ] Bundling via [Optar](http://ronja.twibright.com/optar/) or [Colorsafe](https://github.com/colorsafe/colorsafe)

-# New Bundle Format

-We have a bundle format that works, but it only exports messages.

-We need a bundle format that may optionally include blobs as well.

-Here's how we will support that:

-1. Create a `bundle_X/` directory.
-The name is arbitrary and can be defined by the user.
-2. In the root directory of `bundle_x/`, a single `messages.pgn` file contains all messages.
-  * All messages are expected to be sorted by depth
-  * Messages from multiple authors may be included in a single bundle, but the messages must appear in the correct order with regards to the `depth` field.
-3. Blobs are stored in a very specific hierarchy to maintain FAT compatibility:
-    * `blobs/bundle/7Z2CSZK/MB1RE5G/6SKXRZ6/3ZGCNP8/VVEM3K0/XFMYKET/RDQSM5W.BSG`

-Additional notes:

- * It is recommended to compress bundles (ex: *.zip files) but these concerns are not handled by the protocol currently.

-# Unanswered Questions

- * PEER MESSAGES: I want to add a `--depth` option to bundle exports that would only return messages after the `nth` sequence number.
-It would not make sense to apply `--depth` to all peer messages in the bundle.
-It would not be practical to expect the user to provide a `--depth` for every peer every time a bundle is generated.
-   * Create a new `received_on` index that records the local user's `depth` at the time of ingestion?